varun-vijayanand/ScreenDeck/README.md

 # screen_deck

-An API based mobile application which displays the top headlines in the country filtered across various categories like business, health, sports, technology etc, made using flutter and api from NewsAPI.org.
+An API based mobile application for viewing and downloading different wallpapers for your mobile.

+API used - Pexels API